Louis Leakey: Olduvai Gorge

-Beginning in 1951, Louis and Mary began intensive research at Olduvai Gorge.
+Beginning in 1951, Leakey and Mary began intensive research at Olduvai Gorge.
 A trial trench in Bed II at BK in 1951 was followed by a more extensive excavation in 1952.
-They found what Louis termed an Oldowan "slaughter-house", an ancient bog where animals had been trapped and butchered.
+They found what Leakey termed an Oldowan "slaughter-house", an ancient bog where animals had been trapped and butchered.
 Excavations stopped in 1953 but were briefly resumed in 1955 with Jean Brown.

 In 1959, excavations at Bed I were opened.
-While Louis was sick in camp, Mary discovered the fossilized skull OH 5 at FLK, Paranthropus boisei, famously identified as "Zinjanthropus" or "Zinj."
+While Leakey was sick in camp, Mary discovered the fossilized skull OH 5 at FLK, Paranthropus boisei, famously identified as "Zinjanthropus" or "Zinj."
 The question was whether the fossil belonged to a previous genus discovered by Robert Broom, Paranthropus, or a member of a different genus ancestral to humans.
-Louis opted for Zinjanthropus, a decision opposed by Wilfrid Le Gros Clark, but one which attracted the attention of Melville Bell Grosvenor, president of the National Geographic Society.
+Leakey opted for Zinjanthropus, a decision opposed by Wilfrid Le Gros Clark, but one which attracted the attention of Melville Bell Grosvenor, president of the National Geographic Society.
 That contact resulted in an article in National Geographic and a large grant to continue work at Olduvai.

 In 1960, geophysicists Jack Evernden and Garniss Curtis dated Bed I from 1.89 to 1.75 million years ago, confirming the great antiquity of fossil hominids in Africa.

-In 1960, Louis appointed Mary director of excavation at Olduvai.
+In 1960, Leakey appointed Mary director of excavation at Olduvai.
 She brought in a staff of Kamba assistants, including Kamoya Kimeu, who later discovered many of eastern Africa's most famous fossils.
 At Olduvai, Mary set up Camp 5 and began work with her own staff and associates.